-The Office of Student Engagement and Leadership (SEAL)in partnership with other offices sponsor Weeks of Welcome which includes activities and events available to all Lincoln College students at the start of the Fall and Spring semesters.
+The Office of Student Engagement in partnership with other offices sponsor Weeks of Welcome which includes activities and events available to all Lincoln College students at the start of the Fall and Spring semesters.
 All students at Lincoln College are invited to attend the social and educational activities occurring during the beginning weeks of the semester.
 Schedules of events are made available to students when they arrive on campus for the start of the semester.

-As part of the Weeks of Welcome, the SEAL also sponsors LynxFest - the fall involvement fair featuring the various student, campus, and community organizations and activities students may join to actively engage with the Lincoln College community.
-LynxFest is generally held on the Quad (weather permitting) and Davidson-Sheffer Gymnasium.
-Contact the SEAL for more information regarding all activities and events that are scheduled for any given semester.
+As part of the Weeks of Welcome, the Office of Student Engagement in partnership with the Student Government Association and Lynx Activities Board sponsor LynxFest - the fall involvement fair featuring the various student, campus, and community organizations and activities students may join to actively engage with the Lincoln College community.
+LynxFest is generally held on second Thursday of the fall semester on the Quad (weather permitting) and Davidson-Sheffer Gymnasium.
+Contact the Office of Student Engagement for more information regarding all activities and events that are scheduled for any given semester.